Santodan/santodan-custom-nodes-comfyui/README.md

     -   Example: `__person__` will pull a random line from `person.txt`.
 -   **Nesting:** Combine syntaxes for complex results.
     -   Example: `{a|{b|__c__}}`
+-   **Randomize: Randomize** the wildcard independently from the seed.
+        Example: __*person__ always pulls a random line from person.txt, regardless of the seed.
 -   **Weighted Choices:** Give certain options a higher chance of being selected.
     -   Example: `{5::red|2::green|blue}` (red is most likely, blue is least).
 -   **Multi-Select:** Select multiple items from a list, with a custom separator.